seldak/drl-navigation/README.md

 This project demonstrates how to train an agent to navigate and collect bananas in a large, square world.

+This project uses Jupyter and the Unity ML-Agents environment as part of the first project of the [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) assignments.

 ![Trained Agent][image1]

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.